peterpot/openath.github.io/opendata.md

 # Goals
 OpenTrack aims to make the sport of athletics easier to manage through Open Data.

 Much of the work done by sports administrators involves shuffling spreadsheets full of entry and results data, and repeating common information in email such as venues.
+We believe that we can save volunteers time, and help people enjoy better information sooner, through making this data open and putting it in one place.

+Below we describe our plans for the data, and the licensing.

 ## Use of existing open data sets
-We are getting started by using a number of existing data sets
+We are getting started by using a number of data sets which existed before the project began:

- - <a href="http://www.openstreetmap.org">OpenStreetMap</a> (license: ODBL), which contains information from individual contributors on many sporting venues.
+ - <a href="http://www.openstreetmap.org">OpenStreetMap</a> (license: <a href="http://opendatacommons.org/licenses/odbl/">ODBL</a>), which contains information from individual contributors on many sporting venues.
 We aim to collect venue data in a manner compatible with OSM's tagging, so it could be contributed back in future
  - <a href="http://en.wikipedia.org">Wikipedia</a> (license: <a href="https://en.wikipedia.org/wiki/Wikipedia:Copyrights">Various, mostly CC-BY-SA 3.0 Unported</a>), which has fairly complete listings of federations and associations at international level
  - <a href="http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units">EuroStat administrative boundaries</a> (License: <a href="http://ec.europa.eu/eurostat/about/our-partners/copyright">custom</a>)- a database of all the administrative regions in Europe (counties, provinces, towns etc), which we will use to classify where an organisation or venue is based, and to sidestep much nonsense around the UK's historic boundary definitions!
  - <a href="https://www.activeplacespower.com/opendata">Active Places</a> (License: